soswav/soswavified-zsh/.zsh/README.md

 # Again, again, "zinit ice wait'!0' lucid" can be replaced with "zinit ice wait 0 lucid"
 # It can also be used with the "light" mode.
 ```
->[!WARN]
+>[!WARNING]
 > You should read the GitHub repository for Zinit as I could be wrong.
-The repository can be found [here](https://github.com/zdharma-continuum/zinit).
+The repository can be found [here](https://github.Icom/zdharma-continuum/zinit).

 #### zinit/themes.zsh
-This is where you can load themes from the [Oh-My-Zsh]() repository.
-You can find a list of the themes in the [wiki](), especially in the "Themes" section.
+This is where you can load themes from the [Oh-My-Zsh](https://github.com/ohmyzsh/ohmyzsh) repository.
+You can find a list of the themes in the [wiki](https://github.com/ohmyzsh/ohmyzsh/wiki), especially in the "Themes" section.

 To set one you like, simply go to the file and edit this line:
 ```sh